sylvaticus/juliatutorial/language-core/performance.md

 ### Type annotation

 In general (see above for exceptions) type annotation is not necessary.
-Only in the few cases where the compiler can't determine the type it is useful for improving performances.
+Only in the few cases where the compiler can't determine the type it is useful for improving performance.

-Some tips to improve performances are:
+Some tips to improve performance are:

 - avoid global variables and run your performance-critical code within functions rather than in the global scope;
 - annotate the inner type of a container, so it can be stored in memory contiguously;